mahttchoo/Courseflow-Flowchart-Generator/README.md

   - We looked into WebAssembly to connect our c++ code to javascript but we didn't have any luck.
 - Creating a python front-end and using tkinter to create a GUI
   - Was pretty promising, but the output would never run from Ubuntu no matter what we tried.
 The displays wouldn't be assigned and a window would never pop-up, the tkinter module wouldn't download, the tkinter module wouldn't be recognized, the displays were getting locked in linux.
-- Creating a python front-end and using
+- Creating a python front-end and using diagrams in graphvis.
-  - t
+  - Had a challenging time connecting the output from the c++ code to the python code in a meaningful way.

-Ultimately we ended up outputing a .ppm file, which is a "Portable Pixel Map," and is a list of the rgb values in an image.
+Ultimately we ended up outputting a .ppm file, which is a "Portable Pixel Map," and is a list of the rgb values in an image.
 We used this like a bitmap and iterated over the pixels we wanted to recolor.
 It was a lot of work considering everything had to be written from scratch, but it was extremely straight-forwards.
 We wrote our own box generation, word generation function, and line renderer.

 The box generator takes the x and y coordinates, width, height, and color.
 It simply starts at x and y and recolors going horizontally to the right and vertically downwards.